ollelogdahl/Inel/README.md

 ## Licensing

-This project, and all code it contains, is licensed under *MIT Licence* and can be read [here](LICENCE).
+This project, and all code it contains, is licensed under *MIT License* and can be read [here](LICENSE).